What is the bag limit for American Airlines?

 Prohibited Items

-Traveling with bags and luggage on American Airlines is subject to some regulation; therefore, understanding the rules concerning checked baggage and carry-ons can be valuable.
+Traveling with bags and luggage on American Airlines is subject to some regulations; therefore, understanding the rules concerning checked baggage and carry-ons can be valuable.
 It should also be noted that all bags and luggage carry-ons are subjected to search by TSA agents and other security personnel for flight security.

 Like most other major carriers, American has extensive regulations about restricted items, including: